runehol/AwesomeTTS/README.md

 The [develop branch](https://github.com/AwesomeTTS/AwesomeTTS/tree/develop),
 [hotfixes and previews](https://github.com/AwesomeTTS/AwesomeTTS/branches),
-and [specific releases](https://github.com/AwesomeTTS/AwesomeTTS/releases) can be pulled in and installed with Git.
+and [specific releases](https://github.com/AwesomeTTS/AwesomeTTS/releases) can be downloaded from GitHub or pulled in and installed with `git` and a script.

+- **Manually from GitHub:**
+  Choose the specific branch or tagged release you want, and download the zip or tarball.
+Extract `AwesomeTTS.py` and the `awesometts/` subdirectory into the base of your Anki `addons` directory.

 - **Straight Install:**
   Copy the files into your Anki `addons` directory using the `install.sh`